pkirkham/pkirkham.github.io/_drafts/2018-01-28-establishing-appropriate-development-concept-and-cost.md

 ## Pasca A Case Study

+The basis for the talk is the field development planning undertaken for the Pasca A field offshore PNG whic is operated by Twinza Oil.

 <figure>
 	<a href="{{ site.url }}/images/18WM01 Peter Kirkham/Slide1.png" data-lightbox="image-1" data-title="">
 		<img src="{{ site.url }}/images/18WM01 Peter Kirkham/Slide1.png" alt=""/>